PiggyAwesome/useless/README.md

-Yo mamma so fat not even Dora can explore her
+Yo mamma so fat she don't fit in this joke